54 degrees - 11:24 am - foggy and misting...

 From start to finish it took a full day and I think it turned out pretty cool.
 It is definitely not something you will see in other backyards that’s for sure!

-Each star is in a staked out area that is 14'x14' with a 8' walkway between.
+Our two stars are completed and ready to be surrounded by plants!
+Each star is in a staked out area that is 14'x14' with a 8' walkway between. |

 Now that the rocks have all been placed, we need to spread out the topsoil and do some transplanting!
 Cannot wait!
 The backyard is actually starting to look like a backyard!!!